vlaunyc/js-object-oriented-object-relations-methods-readme/README.md

-# Associating Objects in Javascript
+# Association Methods in Javascript

 ## Objectives
 + Learn how to build methods to select associated objects.